Jucodez/Eyo-Tech-Sales-Analysis-Project/README.md

 ## Conclusion

 Overall, this report helps the sales team devise ways to cope with the turbulent market and identify ways to improve operations.
-The analysis also 1sheds light on how profits can be increased through cost-efficiency initiatives.
+The analysis also sheds light on how profits can be increased through cost-efficiency initiatives.